bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-tutorial.md

 * [A BigCommerce store](https://support.bigcommerce.com/s/article/Starting-a-Bigcommerce-Trial).
 * API `access_token` with `content modify` scope.
 * Knowledge of the [Settings API](https://developer.bigcommerce.com/api-reference/store-management/settings).
 * Pro or Enterprise store plan.
-To upgrade, see [Changing Your Store’s Plan](https://support.bigcommerce.com/s/article/How-do-I-upgrade-my-stores-plan).
+To upgrade, see [Changing Your Store's Plan](https://support.bigcommerce.com/s/article/How-do-I-upgrade-my-stores-plan).

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">
 <div class="HubBlock-content">

 > ### Note
 > * Your store plan must support Product Filtering to use contextual filters.
-Product Filtering is available for Pro and Enterprise plans.
-To upgrade, see [Changing Your Store’s Plan](https://support.bigcommerce.com/s/article/How-do-I-upgrade-my-stores-plan).
+> * Product Filtering is available for Pro and Enterprise plans.
+To upgrade, see [Changing Your Store's Plan](https://support.bigcommerce.com/s/article/How-do-I-upgrade-my-stores-plan).
 > * Enterprise accounts have the ability to use [custom fields](https://support.bigcommerce.com/s/article/Custom-Fields) as product filters to provide shoppers with additional ways to customize their search.

 </div>